weiqi0207/CSCC-data-dictionary-pipeline/README.md

 ```
 Make sure to have raw datasets, variable label, and code list files ready in this directory

--raw dataset: the .sas7bdat file gathered from your clinical research in long format
+1. raw dataset: the .sas7bdat file gathered from your clinical research in long format
--variable label: the .sas7bdat file used to map metavariable Varlabel and Comment1
+2. variable label: the .sas7bdat file used to map metavariable Varlabel and Comment1
--code list: the .sas7bdat file used to map metavariable Values for encoded variables
+3. code list: the .sas7bdat file used to map metavariable Values for encoded variables
 ---

 ### Meta Pipeline